dinagr/frontend-nanodegree-arcade-game-master/README.md

 See the app here - http://dinagr.github.io/frontend-nanodegree-arcade-game-master/index.html </br>

-This is a game in which the boy needs to get to the water without touching the bugs. <br />
+This is a game in which the player needs to get to the water without touching the bugs. <br />

 # Instructions